elins-reseatch-code/coding-tutorial-blog/src/content/post/Setup_traefik_protainer_docker_in_vps-1.md

 ---
-title: "Setup Traefik + Portainer on a VPS & Docker"
+title: "Basic Programming with C++"
-publishDate: "20 August 2023"
+publishDate: "22 December 2023"
-description: "Tutorial walkthrough to help you setup your own server with vps, traefik and portainer"
+description: "Materi Pemrograman Dasar Dengan C++"
-tags: ["traefik"]
+tags: ["BasicProgrammingWithC++"]
 ---

 > on one of my quite weekends, i had nothing to do.
 Then i decided to try something with my laptop.
 Long story short i ended up spent the whole weekend to finish what i have started.
 I'll put all of them here so you can easily replicate it without having to spent too much time just like me. here we go!